Conversational AI for digital mindfulness with older adults

 - Lucy McCarren, Sanna Kuoppamäki (2024).
 Enhancing older adults' well-being through converstional application for digital mindfulness.
 Nordic Sociological Conference, University of Linköping.
 August 14-16, 2024.

 - Lucy McCarren (2024).
-The use of a voice-based mobile application to facilitate self-perceived bodily and emotional well-being among older adults.
+The use of digital mindfulness to facilitate self-perceived bodily and emotional well-being among older adults.
 Socio-gerontechnology Network Annual Meeting.
 Technical University of Vienna, 19-20 September, 2024.

 - Sanna Kuoppamäki (2024).
 Relationality in dialogues with conversational AI companions and older adults.
 Socio-gerontechnology Network Annual Meeting.
 Technical University of Vienna, 19-20 September, 2024.